Wednesday, 11 January 2017

 Ureteroscopy

-• Lithotripsy (SWL): Using sound waves to create strong vibrations that break stones into tiny pieces.
+• Lithotripsy (SWL): Extracorporeal Shock Wave Lithotripsy uses targeted sound waves to create strong vibrations that physically break the stones into tiny, passable pieces.

-• Percutaneous Nephrolithotomy: Surgically removing a kidney stone through a small incision in your back (for very large stones).
+• Percutaneous Nephrolithotomy: Surgically removing a very large kidney stone using small telescopes and instruments inserted through a tiny incision in your back.

-• Ureteroscopy: A thin lighted tube with a camera is passed through the urethra to snare the stone or break it apart.
+• Ureteroscopy: A thin, lighted tube equipped with a camera is gently passed through the urethra and bladder into the ureter.
+Once the stone is located, special tools can snare it or break it apart with a laser.

 No comments: